What does life insurance not cover?

 Life insurance is supposed to be “simple”…the policy everyone understands.
 You pay for the insurance, and if you die while the policy is active, your beneficiary gets the money.
 This is most often times the case.

-But there are some instances in which life insurance benefits may not be paid out in the event of the insured’s death.
+There are some instances in which life insurance benefits may not be paid out in the event of the insured’s death.
 Let’s take a look at some more common reasons that may void a life insurance policy.

 1. A life insurance policy would be voided during the discovery period, usually the first two years of the policy’s inception, if any information on the application was purposefully inaccurate.
 This includes misrepresentation or blatant fraud.
 After the two year discovery period, the life insurance company must typically pay any claim for benefits.